As large as it gets: Learning infinitely large Filters via Neural Implicit Functions in the Fourier Domain: Runtime

+As discussed in the computing costs section of the main paper, our approach is slower than the current implementation with spatial convolutions due to the repetitive use of FFT and IFFT.
+However, when comparing the number of FLOPs needed to compute convolutions with kernel sizes as big as the featuremaps to our NIFF approach, NIFF requires significantly fewer FLOPs, especially with increased featuremap size.
+Figure \ref{fig:flops} shows that most of the FLOPs for our NIFF result from the additional FFT and IFFT operation.
+Still, we require much fewer FLOPs than large spatial convolutions.

-For transparency, we evaluate the runtime per epoch for each model on CIFAR10 and ImageNet and compare it to the standard spatial 3x3 convolution, which has a much smaller receptive field than our NIFF.
-Additionally, we evaluate spatial 9x9 convolutions, which is the average spatial filtersize of the used NIFF.
-However, we want to emphasize that our NIFF models still learned infinite large kernels while all kernels in the spatial domain are limited to the set kernel size.
+Moreover, we evaluate the runtime per epoch for each model on CIFAR-10 (Table \ref{tab:cifar10_times}) and ImageNet-100 (Table \ref{tab:imagenet100_times}) and compare it to the standard spatial 3$\times$3 convolution, which has a much smaller spatial context than our NIFF as well as spatial convolutions which are as large as the featuremaps.
+This would be comparable to our NIFF.
+Obviously, small spatial kernels ($3 \times 3$) are much faster than larger kernels like NIFF or large spatial kernels.
+However, NIFF is much faster than the large spatial kernels during training.
+Especially on high-resolution datasets like ImageNet-100 our NIFF is over four times faster on ResNet-50 and over three times faster on ConvNeXt-tiny compared to the large convolution in the spatial domain.

+In general, we want to emphasize that our NIFF models still learn infinite large kernels while all kernels in the spatial domain are limited to the set kernel size.
+If one would like to learn a 2D convolution in the spatial domain with an image $g$ of size $N\times N$ and filters with the same size $N\times N$ this would be in $O(N^4)$ whereas using FFT and pointwise multiplication (Equation \ref{eq:freq_conv}) would result in $O(N^2 \mathrm{log}(N))$.